soijebor/R_Analysis/README.md

   * Overall the suspension coil has a variance of 76.23 which meets the design specifications but after grouping them by manufacturing lot, I found out that Lot 3 does not meet the design specifications for the variance of the suspension coil must not exceed 100 pounds per inch.

-* Visualization of the distribution using density plot
+* Visualization of the distribution using density plot:

   * Suspension Coil table
   ![](https://github.com/soijebor/R_Analysis/blob/master/Challenge/images/Rplot%201.png)
   * My first sample data